gounthar/jenkinsci__google-play-android-publisher-plugin/README.md

 In this case, you should set up Jenkins as documented on the [JenkinsBehindProxy][jenkins-behind-proxy] page.

 This plugin only makes secure (HTTPS) requests, so you need to make sure that the `-Dhttps.proxyHost=<hostname>` and `-Dhttps.proxyPort=<port>` Java properties are set when starting Jenkins.
 Add the appropriate http versions of those flags too, if unsecured HTTP requests also need to go through the proxy.

+### Internal error encountered
+In some cases, the Google Play API can respond with a very generic error message.

+If you see this, double-check all of your app-related settings on Google Play before trying again.
+For example, make sure you have no outstanding issues in your Google Play [inbox][gp-console-inbox], Policy Status, App Content, pricing and distribution settings, etc..

+Please also [contact Google Play Developer Support][gp-support-form] to inform them that the Google Play Developers API is returning an unhelpful error message, and let them know what the cause was, if you manage to resolve the error by updating your Google Play account.

 ### Release track was not specified; this is now a mandatory parameter
 Version 4.0 of the plugin made it [mandatory](#version-40) to specify the desired release track name.